crmkonsulterna/PPConnecotrs/Verified/Intro.md

 substring(outputs('Create_new_default_envelope')?['body/uid'],11)
 ```

-### How do I get hold of the Document Id after using the Add document to envelope action?
+### How do I get hold of the document id after using the Add document to envelope action?
 The steps that create a document respond with the Location of the new document in the header.
 The Location is the complete path to the document (example: "/api/envelopes/ABCDE/documents/FGHIJ").
-Only the document Id (in our case: FGHIJ) is needed for following steps.
+Only the document id (in our case: FGHIJ) is needed for following steps.

 Here is an example on how to do that